 CHD 111.
-CHILD DEVELOPMENT SEMINAR
+CHILD DEVELOPMENT SEMINAR (1-2 credits)

 Workshops in various subjects relating to young children; provides teachers, program directors, food service personnel, and students the opportunity to select activity sessions constructed around a yearly workshop theme.
 Child Development Center facilities are used.
 May be taken for credit more than once.